 - Red Eyes, Take Warning: Begins with blue (orange in he anime) eyes that become red upon his transformation into a vampire.

 - Removing the Head or Destroying the Brain: One of the only two ways of killing him, but only the latter.
 Decapitation only results in an angry vampire head eager to find a new body to attach itself to.
 Complete brain obliteration is the only option.

-- Sacred First Kiss: Does this to in an infamous Erina in order to throw a wrench in her relationship with Jonathan why? because he likes Jonathan to suffer for kicks
+- Sacred First Kiss: Does this to in an infamous scene with Erina in order to throw a wrench in her relationship with Jonathan why? because he likes Jonathan to suffer for kicks

 - Sarcastic Clapping: His taunt in the Part III fighting game, while wearing his jacket.
 It's played with in that his teleportation move in that form also has him clapping, instead of turning his back to the opponent.